open-feature/flagd/docs/reference/specifications/providers.md

 ### Stream Reconnection

 When either stream (sync or event) disconnects, whether due to the associated deadline being exceeded, network error or any other cause, the provider attempts to re-establish the stream immediately, and then retries with an exponential back-off.
-When disconnected, if the number of reconnect attempts is less than `retryGraceAttempts`, the provider emits `STALE`.
+When disconnected, if the number of reconnect attempts is less than `retryGraceAttempts`, the provider emits `STALE` when it disconnects.
 While the provider is in state `STALE` the provider resolves values from its cache or stored flag set rules, depending on its resolver mode.
-When the number of reconnect attempts is equal to or greater than `retryGraceAttempts`, the provider emits `ERROR`.
+When the number of reconnects first exceeds `retryGraceAttempts`, the provider emits `ERROR`.
 The provider attempts to reconnect indefinitely, with a maximum interval of `retryBackoffMaxMs`.

 ## RPC Evaluation